Collection

 Are you a researcher seeking additional information?
 Learn more here

-The Taft Museum of Art's collection digitization project was made possible in part by the Institute of Museum and Library Services.
+The Taft Museum of Art's collection digitization project was made possible in part by the Institute of Museum and Library Services and by The H.B., E.W., and F.R.
+Luther Charitable Foundation, Fifth Third Bank, N.A., Trustee.

 Institute of Museum and Library Services Logo